Cadillac XT4

-The Cadillac XT4 is a subcompact luxury crossover SUV manufactured by General Motors since 2018 under the luxury Cadillac marque.
+The Cadillac XT4 is a subcompact luxury crossover SUV manufactured by General Motors since the 2019 model year under the luxury Cadillac marque.

 Overview

 The XT4 (short for "Crossover Touring 4") is Cadillac's second crossover SUV, slotting below the mid-size Cadillac XT5, serving as the luxury equivalent to the Chevrolet Equinox and GMC Terrain.
 It is the third model to use Cadillac's new alphanumeric naming scheme (after the CT6 and XT5), and the second of three vehicles Cadillac is introducing in the Crossover Touring (XT) series, the third being the mid-sized three-row XT6 that debuted in 2019 as a 2020 model.
 It utilizes GM's E2 platform, shared with the Chevrolet Malibu and Opel Insignia/Buick Regal.

 Cadillac introduced a teaser for the XT4 during a telecast of the 90th Academy Awards on March 4, 2018, and it made its official debut at the 2018 New York Auto Show on March 27, 2018.
 Cadillac started taking customer pre-orders shortly following the New York debut.
+Trim levels on the XT4 include "Luxury", "Premium Luxury", and "Sport".

 The XT4 is produced at GM's Fairfax Assembly plant, and went on sale in the fall of 2018 as a 2019 model.
 The Chinese-market XT4 is manufactured in Shanghai by SAIC-GM.